 The technical aspects are beyond the scope of this article, but if you have the editing know-how you can add titles and credits to your 360 videos.
 You could even make it more intriguing by posing questions in various spots as the video plays.
 This could spur audience participation, for example, if that was one of your goals.

-One way of adding context to your presentation, is to fly into an image or location using Google Maps or Google Earth.
+One good way of adding context to your presentation is to fly into an image or location using Google Maps or Google Earth.
 This could be particularly effective if you have already posted 360 images or videos to your Google Maps account.

 You will have to become adept at using the right software for doing a screen capture.
 Or my preferred solution is to use Google Earth to create a tour and then to save it as a video.

 Check out my related article on using Google Earth to provide geographic context, compelling visuals, and some stunning images: How to Use Google Earth to Enhance Your Presentations

 Visit a tiny planet to create some excitement

 You have probably seen tiny planets and might wonder how in the heck do they get that effect.
 With 360 photos and videos it is relatively easy to create a tiny planet perspective.
 A tiny planet looks like what you would expect; a tiny planet complete with buildings, people, trees, or other objects covering the surface and extending outwards.